The article from Berlingske Business, here in English

 In the past six months it’s been all systems go for the virtual company, WebProof.
 Since the company implemented a new business strategy in January 2015, the number of customers has increased six-fold and the company has been named as one of the 100 most promising tech companies in Europe by the international business magazine Red Herring.

 It was WebProof’s owners, the father and son team of Jan and Jakob Adeltoft, who set the change of strategy in motion.
-A major customer like Lego gives WebProof more than 2,000 users throughout the world and more than 30,000 projects each year.
+A major large customer gives WebProof more than 2,000 users throughout the world and more than 30,000 projects each year.
 But, according to the CEO, Jan Adeltoft, there is great business to be had from small and medium-sized companies.

 “Our bias has been towards big customers, but there are thousands of smaller companies.
 The greater the number of small customers we can acquire, the more future-proof we are.
 We have woken up to the fact that small companies may also become big one day,” says Jan Adeltoft.

 Like winning an Oscar

 The new strategy opens the doors for significantly smaller companies with 2 to 100 users.
 WebProof has also launched a special license, which enables freelancers, designers, project managers, and small agencies to try out the service on an unlimited basis with up to 8 users.
 This has turned out to be the decisive factor in the growing number of customers, which has been increasing ever since.